 Author: XpertHR Editorial Team

-The following chart shows if a state has an occupational safety and health plan.
+The following chart shows whether a state has an OSHA-approved State Plan.